 What’s your favorite healthy shortcut for getting dinner on the table mid-week?

-- 1 tablespoon of date syrup (or maple syrup)
+- 1 tablespoon date syrup or maple syrup

-- 1 tablespoon of pomegranate molasses (or balsamic vinegar)
+- 1 tablespoon pomegranate molasses or balsamic vinegar

 - ½ teaspoon kosher salt